chocolatey/docs/input/en-us/chocolatey-gui/setup/configuration/features/show-console-output.md

 Order: 10
 xref: show-console-output
 Title: Show Console Output
-Description: Shows output from the commands being executed when a job is running.
+Description: Shows output from the commands being executed when a job is running
 ---

 By default, when Chocolatey GUI begins what is known to be an operation that can take a while, it will show a loading